 In October 2017, at LADA’s new facility at The Garret Centre (Bethnal Green, London), we launched a subsidised ‘desk space’ scheme for six Live Art Producers, curators, researchers and artists.
 This scheme expands on LADA’s current Producer-In-Residence scheme.

-Dedicated desk spaces have been made available on an annual basis, with the following benefits: free Wi-Fi provision; lift access and disabled toilet; access to photocopier, printer, kitchen; use of LADA’s mailing address; access to LADA staff for advice and other support; networking with other producers, curators, researchers and artists; a 10% discount on Unbound purchases; access to LADA’s Study Room.
+A flexible desk space is available with the following benefits: free Wi-Fi provision; lift access and disabled toilet; access to photocopier, printer, kitchen; use of LADA’s mailing address; access to LADA staff for advice and other support; networking with other producers, curators, researchers and artists; a 10% discount on any Unbound purchases and access to LADA’s Study Room.
 Subject to availability and timing space can also be made available for meetings and gatherings.
 We are not able to offer landline telephone access.

 The current Desk Scheme users are: